 When you are a leader focused on serving you do what is best for yourself and your community in every situation.
-You have the ability to say “No” and to say other hard things.
+You have the ability to say NO and to say YES to other things.

 When you focus on service you get clear on how you add the most value to your organization.

 And you can’t do that if you constantly say YES or if you have an “open door” policy with 24–7 access to you during your day …

 (this is also the reason many principals work ungodly hours and burn out — they’ve been pleasing instead of serving all day!)

 Another way to think about it …

 If the majority of your time spent each day was focused on creating massive value for your school, how much better would your results be at the end of the year?